37-39 St John Street

 The History of its Occupation and Use

-The earliest document of 1824, after Henry Pidcock inherited the property from Thomas Pidcock (d.
-1822), refers to the property as two dwellings built where “two old messuages” previously existed.
+Release and mortgage documents from 1824 show that the property was acquired by Henry Pidcock, the son of Thomas Pidcock, by taking out a mortgage.
+These documents refer to the property as two dwellings built where “two old messuages” previously existed.
 The one at the front was a public house "The Three Crowns", whose proprietor was Benjamin Stevenson, and the other at the rear was occupied by William Oliver.
 Three other parts of the property are also mentioned:

 1) A room or chamber at the rear which has previously stood and had been occupied by Anthony Woodhouse.